-The FTMA Code of Practice is also being reviewed to ensure it aligns with MBIE’s guidance documents.
+The FTMA Code of Practice has been reviewed and updated to ensure it aligns with all legislatory industry regulations and standards.

 Building Standard Review